rscaglione/Azure-SOC-Honeynet/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Creating a Security Operations Center (SOC) and Honeynet with Live Traffic in Azure
 <!-- ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg) -->
 ![image](https://github.com/rscaglione/Azure-SOC-Honeynet/assets/54590449/7dae6161-c8e1-4330-81f0-506c3f4cffab)

 ## Introduction

 In this project, I set up a small security system in Microsoft's Azure cloud platform.
-I gathered information about potential cyber threats from different sources and organized it in a central place called a Log Analytics workspace.
-Then, I used a tool called Microsoft Sentinel to create maps that show how cyber attacks happen, set up alerts to warn us about potential issues, and documented any incidents that occurred.
+I gathered information about potential cyber threats from different sources and organized it in the Log Analytics workspace.
+Then, I used Microsoft Sentinel to create maps that show how cyber attacks happen, set up alerts to warn about potential issues, and documented any incidents that occurred.

-To make sure our system was working well, I first checked how secure it was in a test environment for a day.
-After identifying areas where it could be better, I added extra safeguards to make it tougher for cyber threats.
+To make sure the system was working well, I first checked how secure it was in a test environment for a day.
+After identifying areas where it could be better, I added extra safeguards to make it more resilient against cyber threats.
 Then, I checked again for another day to see if the improvements worked.
 The information and results I'll share include various measurements related to security.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)